-A leading international submarine cable installation company commissioned JME to conduct a feasibility study into replacing their existing cable joint radiography cabinets on their fleet of ships with JME DR systems.
+A leading international subsea cable installation company commissioned JME to conduct a feasibility study into replacing their existing cable joint radiography cabinets on their fleet of ships with JME DR systems.

 To investigate if DR was appropriate for the customers application and show that acceptable results would be obtained.
-The results of the study indicated that a considerable reduction in the time taken to produce a set of images would be made.
+The results of the study concluded that the DR solution would provide considerable acquisition time reductions, improved throughput and consistent image quality.
 Also better images could be anticipated.

 Following the initial study, two development contracts were awarded to JME Ltd, one for a factory based DR system and a second for a ship based systems.